gmallard/ruby-coll-demo/README.txt

 # As of Feb 28, 2010 additional Enumerable methods in ruby 1.9 are also
 # demonstrated.
 Ruby 1.8 compatability is maintained.
 #
+# === Ruby 1.9.2 Specifics
+#
+# As of Sep 16, 2010 additional Enumerable methods in ruby 1.9.2 are also
+# minimally demonstrated.
+Additinonal tests need to be developed for:
+#
+# * each_entry
+# * slice_before
+#
 # === Clarifications
 #
 # As of Sep 12, 2010 the class used as a data element and the collection
 # have changed in order to clarify and simplify the example.
+#
+# === The showmethods.rb Utility
+#
+# Readers are cautioned about the output of this utility with various Ruby
+# releases and levels.
+For example, when run using the author's 1.8.7
+# system, several methods are listed which have _not_ been carried forward
+# to the 1.9.x environment(s).
 #
 # === Enumerable Methods
 #